Available Now

 For defect notice rectifications, we lodge paperwork immediately to prevent disconnection while works are underway.
 Energex typically processes urgent applications within 2-3 business days, and standard applications within 5-10 business days.
 Our team tracks every application and keeps you informed throughout the process.

-If you've received a defect notice and are unsure what to do, get in touch — we can attend your property within 24 hours for an urgent assessment.
+If you've received a defect notice and are unsure what to do, get in touch — we can attend your property for an assessment.

 Engineered for resilience.